benchub/tail-n-veil-n-mail/README.md

       The speed may or may not make much of a difference, but the filter chain is built with buckets having the most workers doing their work first (the idea being there will be less work for the remaining buckets).
-   4. buckets.active=true means the bucket will get loaded by tail-n-veil-n-mail upon start.
+   4. buckets.active=true means the bucket should be displayed by the UI by default.
+This is for cases where a bucket is expected to be matched, but you really don't care about the matches.
+If you really want to see them, you could, but by and large, things that would match inactive buckets are out of mind.
    5. filters.report=true means that filters.uses will increment when a filter matches.
    Finally, given that this is a replacement for tail-n-mail, you might (wrongly) assume that the perl regular expressions you wrote for tail-n-mail will work here.
 They may